ushakrishnan/AchievingOperationalMaturity/AchievingOperationalMaturity.md

 ## Opinionated versions of end-to-end workflow on Azure using Nvidia hardware:

-In this section, we present two opinionated versions of an end-to-end workflow on Azure using Nvidia hardware.
+In this section, we present a few opinionated versions of an end-to-end workflows-
+- VERSION 1: Full Control and Customization
+- VERSION 2: SaaS-Like Supported Platforms and Solutions
+- VERSION 3: Open Source for Portability Across All Hyperscalers

 ## VERSION 1: Full Control and Customization